caribank/caribank.github.io/_pages/contribute/comparative/index.md

 ## Cognacy
 The entities available for annotation are sourced from the database and loaded into annotation spreadsheets.
-These spreadsheets contain a combination of columns containing information about the entity and annotation columns.
+These spreadsheets contain a combination of 1) columns containing information about the entity and 2) annotation columns.
 Changes to the annotation columns will be fed back into the database; *changes to other columns will not have any effect*.

-Cognacy annotations are on the **historical** morph level, i.e., invariable and non-segmentable segment sequences reconstructible to some proto-language, ideally Proto-Cariban.
+Cognacy annotations are on the level of the **morph** from a **historical** perspective.
+That is, the atomic unit of annotation are invariable and non-segmentable segment sequences reconstructible to a proto-language.
 Entities from the database receive an annotation minimally consisting of:
 * `Cognateset_ID`, referencing the cognate set
 * `Annotator`, referencing the [table of contributors](https://github.com/caribank/caribank/blob/main/etc/contributors.csv)